donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Item Has Enchantment\
 **Type:** Action that checks the conditions\
-**Description:** Checks whether the subject variable is the specified enchanting of a certain level.
+**Description:** Checks if an item have a specific enchantment of a specific level.

 **Usage example:**
 ```ts